Traveling to Paris on a budget? We share the best free things to do in Paris France, so you can plan a trip without spending too much.

 A trendy area near not the edge of the river, Canal St-Martin is a picture of Old Paris with its beautiful houses and boutique restaurants.
 Take a stroll around this area to relax and take in ‘chic Paris’.

 Champ de Mars

 A lift up the Eiffel Tower can be expensive whilst the queue can eat into your day.
-Champ De Mars is an expansive lawn expanding from the base of the Tower, that offers arguably the best photo point of the Eiffel Tower.
-For a cheap alternative of a romantic restaurant, why not pick up a bottle of wine, some bread and cheese and enjoy an evening watching the Eiffel Tower light up and twinkle above you.
+Champ De Mars is an expansive lawn expanding from the base of the Tower, that offers arguably the best photo points of the Eiffel Tower.
+Get plenty of photos to fill that travel album on this beautiful lawn or, for a cheap alternative to a romantic restaurant, why not pick up a bottle of wine, some bread, and cheese and enjoy an evening watching the Eiffel Tower light up and twinkle above you.